zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 **Note:** These FMIDs are not automatically deleted from the Global Zone.
 If you want to delete these FMIDs from the Global Zone, use the SMP/E REJECT NOFMID DELETEFMID command.
 See the SMP/E Commands book for details.

-**Special Considerations**
+**Special considerations**

 Zowe has no special considerations for the target system.

-## Installation Instructions
+## Installation instructions

 This section describes the installation method and the step-by-step procedures to install and activate the functions of Zowe.

 Please note the following points:

 * If you want to install Zowe into its own SMP/E environment, consult the SMP/E manuals for instructions on creating and initializing the SMPCSI and SMP/E control data sets.

 * You can use the sample jobs that are provided to perform part or all of the installation tasks.
 The SMP/E jobs assume that all DDDEF entries that are required for SMP/E execution have been defined in appropriate zones.

 * You can use the SMP/E dialogs instead of the sample jobs to accomplish the SMP/E installation steps.

 ### SMP/E considerations for installing Zowe

 Use the SMP/E RECEIVE, APPLY, and ACCEPT commands to install this release of Zowe.

-### SMP/E Options Subentry Values
+### SMP/E options subentry values

 The recommended values for certain SMP/E CSI subentries are shown in the following table.
 Using values lower than the recommended values can result in failures in the installation.
 DSSPACE is a subentry in the GLOBAL options entry.
 PEMAX is a subentry of the GENERAL entry in the GLOBAL options entry.
 See the SMP/E manuals for instructions on updating the global zone.